The Red Ribbon Project

 Visual AIDS partnered with Broadway Cares and Equity Fights AIDS in June 1991 to adorn guests and presenters at the 45th annual Tony Awards.
 The Tony Awards were chosen as a way to communicate the extent that this epidemic was affecting members of their own community—artists and performers.
 One of the first presenters to wear the iconic symbol was Jeremy Irons.
 The red ribbon quickly became renowned as an international symbol of AIDS awareness, and has been worn at the Oscars, Emmys and Grammys; celebrities, musicians, athletes, artists and politicians have worn the ribbon on talk shows, TV programs, movies, political conventions, sporting events and music videos.

-Today the red ribbon is an internationally recognized symbol of AIDS Awareness and a design icon.
+Today the red ribbon is an internationally recognized symbol of AIDS awareness and a design icon.
 It has lead the way for many other color ribbons and awareness projects.
-Unlike some other commercial marketing campaigns, the red ribbon originally evolved as an artists/activist project.
+Unlike some other commercial marketing campaigns, the red ribbon originally evolved as an artist/activist project.

 The ribbon has never been copyrighted in the United States, to allow it to be worn and used widely as a symbol in the fight against AIDS.
 In creating the Ribbon Project, the Visual AIDS Artists' Caucus believed it was important to:

 The Red Ribbon was the first "awareness" ribbon, later followed by many other colors and causes.
 The Red Ribbon has been used by many AIDS service organizations for its universal recognition and has been written about in several publications and articles.
 In 1993 a 29¢ Red Ribbon stamp was issued by the United States Postal Service.
 The Red Ribbon was honored by the CFDA in 1992 for its design and iconic power.
 In 1997, the Red Ribbon was included in the exhibition "Design for Life" at Cooper-Hewitt National Design Museum and "Humble Masterpieces" at Museum of Modern Art.
 In 2015 the Red Ribbon became part of the permanent collection at the Museum of Modern Art.

 Red Ribbon: Celebrating 20 years of the iconic AIDS symbol, CNN, Amy Sadao, December 1, 2011